-This function can be used with aggregation functions average, median, sum, min, max, diff, stddev, count, range, multiply & last.
+This function can be used with aggregation functions average (or avg), avg\zero, median, sum (or total), min, max, diff, stddev, count, range (or rangeOf), multiply & last (or current).

 aggregateLine (seriesList, func='average', keepStep=False)

 Takes a metric or wildcard seriesList and draws a horizontal line based on the function applied to each series.